jordannholmes/FinalProject/README.md

 ## Introduction

 ### Background
 This program takes publicly available databases and allows the user to easily retrieve trait data of a desired plant species.
 The TR8 program can be utilized by plant ecologists when an accumulation of 'traits' data about plant species needs to be collected from various databases.
-The available databases where TR8 obtains the functional traits data for plant species are: Biolflor, The Ecological Flora of the British Isles, LEDA traitbase, Ellenberg values for Italian Flora, Mycorrhizal intensity databases, Catminat, BROT, PLANTS, Jepson Flora Project.
+The available databases where TR8 obtains the functional traits data for plant species are: Biolflor (Klotz, Kuhn & Durka 2002), The Ecological Flora of the British Isles (Fitter &Peat 1994), LEDA traitbase (Kleyer et al. 2008), Ellenberg values for Italian Flora (Pignatti, Menegoni & Pietrosanti 2005), Flowering period for Italian Flora (Pignatti, Menegoni & Pietrosanti (2005), data retrieved from http://luirig.altervista.org/), Mycorrhizal intensity databases (Akhmetzhanova et al. 2012), MycoFlor (Hempel et al. 2013), Catminat (Julve 20140, BROT (B. Paula and J.G.
+Pausas 2013).
 The main purpose of this program is to obtain data from the TR8 package in the R software and format in such a way that makes it easier for a user to find information pertaining to a component or trait of a specific plant species.
 For the purposes of this program, the input data is an eDNA / anacapa output table.

 ## Dependencies
 This program has two parts: